Healthy Rainbow Salad Recipe

 Step 1: Choose a Leafy Green Base

-Use a dark leafy green like kale, spinach, arugula, or a mix.
-For meal prep, finely chopped kale works best because it holds up longer.
+Use any leafy green like kale, spinach, arugula, or a mix:

 If you’re eating the salad right away, any green works well.
 If you’re making it ahead or expecting leftovers, go with finely chopped kale or chard, they’ll still be good the next day.